How to protect your dog from the harmful effect of steroids

 For more than 10 years I lived with an undiagnosed hairline fracture in my root.
 My previous dentist didn't see the crack on the X-ray and when I finally realized that I had to get a second opinion, it was too late to save the tooth.
 My new dentist and I agreed that an implant was the only way to solve the problem.
 This is where technology and modern medicine excel and holistic medicine have to be put aside.

 A few days after I booked my procedure, the dentist's office called me to pick up "Dex."
 I was puzzled.
 Is Dex what I think it is?
-As a veterinarian, I know that the word "Dex" is not a dog’s name, but the short name for Dexamethasone, one of the most potent and potentially harmful steroid hormones.
+As a veterinarian, I know that the word "Dex" is not a dog’s name, but the short name for dexamethasone, one of the most potent and potentially harmful steroid hormones.

 "ARE YOU SURE?"
 I tried to make sure that this was not an error.
 "Oh yes, this is a routine part of the procedure to reduce the swelling" the receptionist replied, as if she was telling me that carrots were a good source of vitamin A.

 I was bewildered.
-My dentist wanted to prescribe Dexamethasone, one of the most powerful corticosteroid hormones.
+My dentist wanted to prescribe dexamethasone, one of the most powerful corticosteroid hormones.
 I knew that based on the essential medical principles, steroids should not be routinely prescribed when one's main objectives is good healing and reducing the risk of infections, but I felt awkward and said nothing.

 I declined the prescription and decided to write this blog instead because steroids are greatly overused and cause serious side-effects.

-What is a vicious spiral?
+What is a vicious steroid spiral?

 It is not a vicious cycle, but a vicious downward spiral.

-The inflammation is a warning sign there is a problem
+Inflammation is a warning sign there is a problem

-Two common areas where steroids are commonly used
+Two common areas where steroids are commonly used for dogs

 The most common conditions that I see steroids being used for in dogs are skin and ear problems.